gnafit/gna/doc/source/tutorial/bundles_graphs.rst

 .. literalinclude:: ../../../macro/tutorial/bundles/05_bundle_eres.py
     :linenos:
-    :lines: 40-48
+    :lines: 36-44

 Here we defined a histogram for energy between 0 and 12 MeV with three peaks: at 1 MeV, 6 MeV and 10 MeV.
-The histogram output is then bound to the inputs as follows:
+The histogram output is then bind to the inputs as follows:

 .. literalinclude:: ../../../macro/tutorial/bundles/05_bundle_eres.py
     :linenos:
-    :lines: 52-54
+    :lines: 48-50

 The last line prints the contents of the context: